 Of the nightshade family, naranjilla trees provide an interesting fruit divided by membrane walls.
 A common name of “little orange” might lead one to think it is a citrus, but it is not.
 However, the taste is similar to a tart pineapple or lemon.
 If you want to grow this unusual specimen or have one and wish for more, let’s learn how to propagate naranjilla.

 It is not difficult to propagate this plant, but be prepared with long sleeves and heavy gloves, as the spiny leaves can be painful.
 Or look for the spineless types, not as readily available, but sometimes sold in exotic nurseries.

 How to Propagate Naranjilla Seed

-According to naranjilla propagation information, seeds are best sprouted in January (winter) and kept inside until soil temperatures warm to 62-degrees Fahrenheit (17 C.).
+According to naranjilla propagation information, seeds are best sprouted in January (winter) and kept inside until soil temperatures warm to 62 degrees F. (17 C.).
 Treat seeds as you would when sprouting tomato seeds.

-Fruit appears 10-12 months after planting seeds out.
+Fruit appears 10 to 12 months after planting seeds out.
 That said, it does not always fruit in the first year.
 Plant seeds into a partially shady area, as naranjilla cannot grow in full sun.
 It prefers temperatures below 85 degrees F. (29 C.).
 Once it begins fruiting seasonally, it will fruit for three years.

 A sub-tropical plant, naranjilla self-seeds readily in areas without frost or freeze.
 When growing in colder areas, winter protection is needed for this plant.
 Growing in a large container allows the plant to be moved indoors.